Blogging on Always Write

 #amblogging #blogging #blogger #bloggers #amreading #bookreview #amwriting

 Bloggers are, first and foremost, publishers of the best content we have available to us.
 It took me a while to realize that even as a hobby blogger, I was a publisher, complete with responsibilities to my reading public not just to myself.
 We never know who may read our blog or where the information will end.
-Personally, blogging satisfies my need to write, motivates me to notice what’s happening in the world, and gives me opportunities to write and publish my own as well as the work of others.
+Personally, blogging satisfies my need to write, motivates me to notice what’s happening in the world, and gives me opportunities to write and communicate with real people around the world.